ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

 We have automated the installation of Galaxy on your Google Virtual Machine.
-All you need is to (i) taking the control of the machine as root and (ii) cloning a `AnalyseGenome` folder in your VM and running a bash script, using a single command line.
+All you need is to (i) taking the control of the machine as root and (ii) cloning a `galaxyXpand` folder in your VM and running a bash script, using a single command line (see below).

 ??? warning "Recommendations before starting"